 IMO – Besides drivers tuning you out because you are smaller thus no danger to them I personally cannot tell if oncoming rider has hi-vis on or not until he is side on to me.
 Bikes conceal most of the rider behind screens or the glare from the headlight makes it impossible to see the chest area.
 Bright colours get blended in to the urban noise of signs and lights especially so depending on angle of sun.
 Some info here.

 2. White Helmet.
 3 points.
 A study in New Zealand showed riders with a white helmet 24% less likely to be involved in multi-vehicle accident.
 Test this next time you are on the road, look at other riders and note how much white helmets stand out.

 5. Headlight Modulation.
-1 point
+1 point.

 I think headlight modulation will just get you a ticket.
 In Australia police are ignorant to even simple legislation so it is unlikely they would be aware and thus would defect your vehicle forcing you to take it for inspection and I presume court to get fine waived.
 Then with the current strong anti motorcycle actions by police in Australia you may find yourself subject to all sorts of harassment.
 The other aspect is given road rage is sadly unpoliced I predict some bogan (*redneck for North American readers) will get pissed and slam the brakes on in front of you or worse.

-This relates to after dark having reflective tape or decals on your bike or piping on your clothes so you stand out from side or rear more.
-It won’t help day time.
+This relates to after dark having reflective tape or decals on your bike or piping on your clothes.
+I cannot comment as never ride at night due to kangaroos.